- ECU Tune

 - Euro Mirror Caps

 - The factory Golf R mirrors have a black cap on them above the turn signal light regardless of body color.
 I'd prefer if they were just blue like the rest of the body, so I supposed I could have them painted.
-I'm considering replacing them with the aluminum-look Euro caps, but hesitant as to how that might look with anthracite wheels.
-I suppose carbon fiber caps look similar enough to the stock black and don't stand out too much from the dark blue paint that they could be an option, but that's not me.
+I'm considering replacing them with the aluminum-look Euro caps, but after seeing how jarringly bright the white caps that came with my folding mirrors looked against the dark blue, that's not gonna happen.
+Maybe if I hung out with more Audi S-car folks with their aluminum mirror caps, but I don't anymore.
+I suppose carbon fiber caps look similar enough to the stock black and don't stand out too much from the dark blue paint that they could be an option, but that's not me and I don't see them advertised anymore.

 - Remove Dealer-Installed Stripes